 How to get there: Take the Amtrak Adirondack Line to Westport, NY.
 Mirror Lake Inn will arrange shuttle service if a call is placed ahead of time.

-Find Hotels or Airbnbs near Lake Placid:
+Find Hotels near Lake Placid:

 3. The Cozy Inn & Cottages | Lake Winnipesaukee, NH

 The largest lake in New Hampshire is full of islands (253 to be exact) waiting to be discovered.
 Access this massive landmark from the adjacent Weirs Beach and tour the shore by walking on the wooden boardwalk and visiting the nearby shopping and attractions.

 In the warmer months, head back to the beach for a cooling dip in the water and begin your journey of island-hopping through Lake Winnipesaukee.
 The nearby Cozy Inn and Cottages has Weirs Beach at its doorstep.
 Walk out your cabin or hotel room, rent a kayak or canoe from the hotel’s rental program.

 Rates: From $110 for a one room cottage.